Lucian Boz: Early life and career

 Alongside Em.
 Ungher, Boz edited his own publication, the avant-garde magazine Ulise, which appeared in four numbers in 1932–1933.
 Largely a continuation of Contimporanul, it grouped around it an eclectic circle, comprising Ionesco, Uranus, alongside Arșavir Acterian, Dan Botta, Emil Botta, Marcel Bresliska, Barbu Brezianu, Petru Comarnescu, Virgil Gheorghiu, Anton Holban, Eugen Jebeleanu, Alexandru Robot, Horia Stamatu, Simion Stolnicu, Octav Șuluțiu, and writer-cartoonist Neagu Rădulescu.
 In 1933, Boz became editor at Adevărul and Dimineața, as well as at the weekly Cuvântul Liber.
 At this stage in his life, he married an Adevărul colleague, Cora Costiner, from whom he would have a son, Alain.

 Boz's 1932 essay on Mihai Eminescu (Eminescu. Încercare critică), originally printed in Capricorn, drew lavish praise from George Călinescu.
 Other contemporary critics who appreciated his work included Lovinescu, Ionesco, Perpessicius, Pompiliu Constantinescu, and Ion Biberi.
+Some, including the modernist Vladimir Streinu, were derisive of the effort—as noted by their common friend Șerban Cioculescu, Streinu treated Boz's "abstruse essay" with "extreme cruelty".
+Among later reviewers, Sergiu Ailenei notes that Boz's attempt to describe Eminescu by means of national psychology was "far-fetched".
+In nationalist and traditionalist circles, the work was panned as offensive and anomalous.
+C. Vrăbete of Neamul Românesc saw it comprising "the most fantastic aberrations" and "monstrosities", for being "fed on German theories", and for suggesting that the Romanians were contemplative and had "Slavic blood".
+Boz, he noted, "seems not to be a Romanian, and not to have any links with the aspirations of our people".

 Before 1935, Boz was a columnist at Vremea, where he covered the modern literature of France.
 He followed up on his writing with Cartea cu poeți ("The Book of Poets"), published in 1935.
 Displaying "extreme eclecticism", it included essays about 31 contemporary Romanian poets, nearly all of whom entered the literary canon.
 The preface outlined Boz's credo: a rejection of critical impressionism, and an empathetic, anti-intellectual, "enthusiastically visionary", reception of the literary work up for review.
 His essays often focused on finding international connections for Romanian particulars, for instance tracing links between Vinea and Frank Wedekind; Tudor Arghezi, Urmuz, and Ramón Gómez de la Serna or François Villon; Geo Bogza and the Marquis de Sade.
 In later decades, Boz was reviewed with reserve.
 In 1941, revising his early stance, Călinescu suggested that Boz's "visionary enthusiasm" was "an aberration", since it impaired the selection of values.
 He found Boz to be an "intelligent" writer, but one of "unthinking generosity".
 However, he also described Ulise as the more mature of Romania's avant-garde papers.
-Sergiu Ailenei also notes that Boz's attempt to describe Eminescu by means of national psychology was "far-fetched".
 Cernat takes the middle ground, describing Boz as "second-rate", "prolix" and "rather invertebrate", but "sometimes surprisingly intuitive".
 His opposition to mainstream literary theory, Cernat notes, is suited to the avant-garde requirements, surpassing Călinescu's own limits.
 Boz, he concludes, "is worth rereading."